SupernovaNus/MedEvalPro/README.md

 ## Classification (Ozkan, Ismail, Po-Wen)
 * Key question: How to predict if a PA will be approved or not?
+* Models:

+* Support Vector Machine Classifier:
-* Models
+* Feedforward neural network:
+* Random forest with GridSearch:

 * Why we chose the metric?
 Best models/results

 ## Time series analysis (Axel)
 * Key question: How to predict the claim/PA volumes in the future?
 * Models:

-* Support Vector Machine Classifier:
-* Feedforward neural network:
-* Random forest with GridSearch:

 * Best models/results